Accessible Voting at Home

 Santa Cruz, CA 95060

-Your ballot must be postmarked on or before Election Day and received no later than Friday after the election to be considered received on time.
+Your ballot must be postmarked on or before Election Day, November 8, 2022, and received by the 7th day after the election, November 15, 2022, to be considered received on time.

 Return it in person before and including Election Day

-You may personally drop it off at one of the locations below or you can have a relative or someone who lives with you drop it off.
+You may personally drop it off at one of the locations below or you can have a someone you trust drop it off for you.

 • County Elections: 701 Ocean St., Room 310